Does Kratom Interact With Hydroxyzine (Vistaril)?

 |Trade Name||Vistaril, Atarax, NOVO-Hydroxyzin, PMS-Hydroxyzine HCL, PMS-Hydroxyzin|

 Hydroxyzine, a first-generation antihistamine, has several clinical uses.
 Some of them are:

-Hydroxyzine is known to cause symptomatic relief of anxiety .
-The dose used for anxiety is 50 to 100 mg every 4 to 6 hours.
+Current research has shown hydroxyzine to relieve anxiety symptoms .
+The dose used for anxiety relief is 50 to 100 mg every 4 to 6 hours.

 It also manages allergy symptoms .
 It prevents mast cells in the skin from releasing histamine.
 Histamine is a mediator of allergic reactions such as hives.
 The recommended dose of hydroxyzine is 25 mg every 6 to 8 hours to treat allergies.

-Histamine is one of the major factors that regulate the waking phase of the sleep-wake cycle.
+Histamine is a major factor regulating the waking phase of the sleep-wake cycle.
 Thus, antihistamines like hydroxyzine can help sedate the patient before surgery.